auerbachs/BMDExpress-2/docs/benchmark-dose-analysis.md

 - **Maximum Iterations:** A convergence criterion for the model.
 - **Confidence Level:** The statistical lower confidence limit applied to the BMD estimated by the model.
 The resultant lower bound on the BMD is the benchmark dose lower confidence limit (BMDL).
+- **Constant Variance:** When selected an assumption of constant variance is used in the modeling.
+- **BMR Type:** Standard deviation or relative deviation.
+- **BMR Factor:** Also called the benchmark response or critical effect size in some publications, the number of standard deviations at which the BMD is defined.
+The BMR is defined relative to the response at control.
+Since both the response at control and the standard deviation used to calculate the BMR are parameters estimated as part of the curve fit, the BMR may change when the model used to fit the data changes.
+The recommended default BMR factor is 1 (equivalent to 1 standard deviation), consistent with EPA recommendations for continuous data.
 - **Restrict Power:** The parameter “Restrict Power” is only applied to Power model.
 It allows the user to restrict the power parameter to be >= 1.
 The default setting is restricting the power to >= 1.
     - **Note:** For all exponential models and the Hill model power is restricted to be >= 1.
 For the linear and poly models power is a fixed value defined by the degree of the polynomial.
-- **Constant Variance:** When selected an assumption of constant variance is used in the modeling.
-- **BMR Factor:** Also called the benchmark response or critical effect size in some publications, the number of standard deviations at which the BMD is defined.
-The BMR is defined relative to the response at control.
-Since both the response at control and the standard deviation used to calculate the BMR are parameters estimated as part of the curve fit, the BMR may change when the model used to fit the data changes.
-The recommended default BMR factor is 1 (equivalent to 1 standard deviation), consistent with EPA recommendations for continuous data.

 #### Model Selection

+- **BMDL and BMDU:** Statistical lower and upper bounds on the computed benchmark dose.
+Choose whether to compute, and whether to include in best model selection criteria.
-- **Best Poly Model Test**
+- **Best Poly Model Test:**
     - *Nested Chi Square:* A nested likelihood ratio test is used to select among the linear and polynomial (2° polynomial, 3° polynomial, etc.) models followed by an Akaike information criterion (AIC) comparison (i.e., the model with the lowest AIC is selected) among the best nested model, the Hill model and the power model.
     - *Lowest AIC:* A completely AIC-based selection process is performed.
 - ***P*-Value Cutoff:** Statistical threshold for the Nested Chi Square test when selecting the best linear/poly model